RiskMeasures

 closure_c(ρ)

-Given a risk measure function ρ, return a closure that computes the submodular function c(S) = -ρ(-1_S) where 1_S is the indicator vector of an index set S.
+Given a risk function ρ(values, pmf, α) -> Real, return a closure that computes the submodular function c(S, pmf, α) = -ρ(-1_S, pmf, α) where 1_S is the indicator vector of an index set S. When ρ is coherent and comonotonic, then choquet_risk recovers the same risk.

 source